atet/raspberrypi/README.md

 **This is the only step that can be frustrating and may take a few retries**

-1. Clear everything off the SD card; delete all partitions
+1. Format micro SD card
-   * Windows: Use `diskpart` or Disk Management
+   * Windows Disk Management: Press the Windows key and search for "disk management"
 2. Reformat the card
-   * Windows `diskpart`: Deleting partitions here **does not reformat** the SD card
+   * Windows: Creating a new simple disk in Disk Management here will also reformat the SD card
-   * Windows Disk Management: Creating a new simple disk here will also reformat the SD card
+   * (TODO: More details)
 3. Burn the Raspbian image onto the formatted micro SD card
    * I used Rufus Portable v3.8: [https://rufus.ie/](https://rufus.ie/)
-   * If you do not format the SD card **before** this step, you may not be able to read the SD card as the `boot` drive
+   * If you do not format the SD card **before** this step (in case you used a utility other than Disk Management), you may not be able to read the SD card as the `boot` drive
    * When the image burn is complete, just cancel out of Rufus

 [![.img/step02b.png](.img/step02b.png)](#nolink)